+Pretrigger=50 ft10mph*1 hr1 mile*5280ft3600s=3.5s

 To compute the amount of data to collect after an event, a similar procedure to the pre-trigger calculation should be used with the distance to the sensor from the beginning of the bridge switched to the distance from the trigger sensor to the end of the bridge.
 For bridges carrying traffic in both direction, the largest pre- and post-triggers shall be used.
 As data is collected per the defined sampling rate, pre-trigger, and post-trigger may require adjustment.